 Inclusion Alberta Virtual Family Conference 2021

-Registration is now open for the 2021 virtual Family Conference!
+Thank you to all who joined us for the 2021 virtual Family Conference!

 Inclusion Alberta presents its 1st ever Virtual Family Conference April 16-17, 2021!
 The conference is a time for families, educators and service providers from all over the province to deepen their knowledge and commitment to assisting children and adults with developmental disabilities to live fully inclusive and meaningful lives in their community.
 The Conference is the largest and longest standing of its kind in the world, with over 800 people attending in the past.